blocknetdx/api-docs/source/includes/_hydra.md

 [eth_protocolVersion](#eth_protocolVersion)                             | Returns the current ethereum protocol version.
 [eth_sendRawTransaction](#eth_sendRawTransaction)                             | Creates new message call transaction or a contract creation for signed transactions.
-[eth_submitWork](#eth_submitWork)                             | Used for submitting a proof-of-work solution. event.
-For every event that matches the subscription a JSON-RPC notification with event details and subscription ID will be sent to a client.
+[eth_submitWork](#eth_submitWork)                             | Used for submitting a proof-of-work solution.
 [eth_syncing](#eth_syncing)                             | Returns an object with data about the sync status or `false`.

 ### web3_clientVersion